-Six AACs (CODE, GFZ, GRGS, JAXA, TUM, and Wuhan) generated weekly products (orbits, ERP, clocks, and others) in support of MGEX.
+Six AACs (CODE, GFZ, GRGS, JAXA, TUM, and Wuhan) generated weekly products (orbits, ERP, clocks, and others) in support of MGEX; CODE and JAXA utilize the "long" filename convention for their products.
 These files are archived at the CDDIS in the MGEX campaign subdirectory by GPS week (/gnss/products/mgex/WWWW).

-Colleagues at DLR and the Chinese Academy of Sciences (CAS) provide a differential code biase (DCB) products for the MGEX campaign.
+Colleagues at DLR and the Chinese Academy of Sciences (CAS) provide a differential code bias (DCB) products for the MGEX campaign.
 This product is derived from GPS, GLONASS, Galileo, and BeiDou ionosphere-corrected pseudorange differences and is available in the bias SINEX format.
 DLR has provided two files per year, daily satellite and daily satellite and station biases since 2013 in CDDIS directory /gnss/products/mgex/dcb; CAS provides daily files.
 Additional details on the DCB product are available in IGSMail message 6868 sent in February 2015 and message 7173 sent in October 2015.
 Both products use the new RINEX V3 file naming convention.